saphyr-rs/saphyr/parser/tools/README.md

-# `yaml-rust2` tools
+# `saphyr-parser` tools
 This directory contains tools that are used to develop the crate.
-Due to dependency management, only some of them are available as binaries from the `yaml-rust2` crate.
+Due to dependency management, only some of them are available as binaries from the `saphyr-parser` crate.

 | Tool | Invocation |
 |------|------------|